spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_productChemistry |
 | **Expected Value** | Object containing details of cathode, anode, and electrolyte materials             |

----

 ###### 6.1.4.2.1 shortName {#DigitalBatteryPassport_materialComposition_productChemistry_shortName}

-The *shortName* provides a simplified name for the chemistry of the battery.
+The `shortName` provides a simplified name for the chemistry of the battery.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|